-When pride became the name of a month that businesses and schools began to celebrate, I considered how the word itself is viewed by our kids.
+When pride became the name of a month that businesses and schools began to celebrate, I considered how our kids viewed the word itself.

-I’ll be honest, I hesitated to write this post.
+I’ll be honest; I hesitated to write this post.
 I know I risk offending people on both sides of LGBTQ+ issues.
-However, If you spend time on the internet (and obviously you do, since you are reading this post) you know that ignoring Pride Month is hard.
-If you are a Christian, you may want to avoid the topic altogether or you may wonder if you should be ignoring it.
+However, If you spend time on the internet (and you do since you are reading this post), you know that ignoring Pride Month is hard.
+If you are a Christian, you may want to avoid the topic altogether or wonder if you should.

-The big debate around our schools right now is if and when we should have LGBTQ+ discussions with our children.
+The debate around our schools is whether and when we should have LGBTQ+ discussions with our children.
 Last year, I discussed this very thing with a preschool director.
 Her organization asked her to promote Pride Month to her preschoolers.
 It was suggested she set up a display of rainbow flags and stickers to give to two, three, four, and five-year-olds.
 Monies were allocated for a “pride” celebration.
-Aside from the LGBTQ+ conversations, I began to consider if and when pride should be celebrated.
+Aside from the LGBTQ+ conversations, I began considering if and when we should celebrate the idea of pride.

 What Bible says about pride

-We encourage children to take pride in themselves and in their achievements.
-As parents and educators, we love seeing the individual children discover their own likes and dislikes.
+We encourage children to take pride in themselves and their achievements.
+As parents and educators, we love seeing individual children discover their likes and dislikes.
 It is not uncommon to tell children they should be proud of what they’ve done or who they are.
 Compare those ideas to Proverbs 16:18 “Pride goes before destruction, and a haughty spirit before a fall.”
 You can find many other biblical references that caution us about pride.
 Likewise, Proverbs 8:13 even tells us that God himself hates pride.
-Therefore, It is important to know why pride is so strongly warned against.
+Therefore, Knowing why pride is so strongly warned against is essential.
 Is it always a sin to feel proud of something you have accomplished?
 Is it a sin to be proud of who you are?

 When pride is wrong

 Pride is wrong when we value something over Christ himself.
-For example, we can help children to learn about pride by reading them The Little Pot.
+For example, we can help children learn about pride by reading The Little Pot.
 In the story, Little Pot was a proud paper pot when the potter gave it papers to hold.
 It felt smart.
 However, the potter took the papers away.
-Then, the little pot held coins, and felt rich and proud.
+Then, the little pot held coins and felt rich and proud.
 However, the potter removed the coins too.
-Eventually, the little pot grows fruit and begins to discover that growing fruit for the potter is best.
+Eventually, the little pot grows fruit and discovers that having the potter grow fruit through it is best.

 Pride is also illustrated in the third book, The Oil Lamp.
 In this story, a little oil lamp learns to shine a light.
 Yet, when the lamp becomes proud of the flame, it blazes hotter and burns the other vessels.
 This causes them to move away from the light.

 The same things can happen to us.
-When we grow love, joy, peace, patience (etc.), we can become more focused on the character traits than on the fact that they are the fruit of God.
-It is God who grows them through us.
+When we grow love, joy, peace, patience (etc.), we can become more focused on the character traits than the fact that they are the fruit of the Holy Spirit.
+Our potter grows them through us.
 In the same way, we can also develop pride in how we shine.
-We begin to think we are the ones who create light and forget that it is God who put the light inside us.
+We begin to think we are the ones who create light and forget that God put the light inside us.
 In doing so, we “burn” so brightly that we turn others away from Christ instead of drawing them closer to Him.
+On our own, we will burn out.
 Pride is wrong when we value the things God gives us over God Himself.
 Pride is wrong when we no longer see God’s part in it.

 “Keep seeking Jesus more than your calling”.